 Consider using your tax-free allowances

-This tax year, you could put up to £20,000 in a Stocks and Shares ISA, £9,000 per child into a Junior ISA, and up to £40,000 in a Personal Pension – all these allowances may change in the future All of these options allow you to keep more of your money, with no need to pay income or capital gains tax on any profits you make.
+This tax year, you could put up to £20,000 in a Stocks and Shares ISA, £9,000 per child into a Junior ISA, and up to £40,000 in a Personal Pension – however, one thing to bear in mind is that these allowances may change in the future.
+All of these options allow you to keep more of your money, with no need to pay income or capital gains tax on any profits you make.
 Not all of these may apply to you – if you don’t have children for example – and you’ll need to be comfortable not touching your savings until you’re 55 if you choose to put your money in a pension.

 Technology can be a great way to keep track of your money, and with so many wonderful apps out there designed for just this, it could be a good idea to use one.
 You’ll be able to find apps that do almost anything, from showing you where all of your money is, across a number of banks, investments, and debts, through to investment apps that put a team of qualified professionals in your pocket.

 Whether you’re struggling with your budget, or just want a way of making savings and budgeting automatic, using technology could be a good way to do just that.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.